Spittlebugs are the nymphs of insects called froghoppers.

 Good Products for Pest and Disease Control at Amazon:

 - Neem Bliss 100-% Cold Pressed Neem Oil

 Nymphs are yellow to yellowish-green and look much like the adults but are wingless.
 Nymphs are immobile early in life.
 They suck sap from plants to grow into adults and surround themselves in a protective mass of foam or “spittle.”
 The feeding of spittlebug nymphs causes little damage to plants.

 In spring the spittlebug nymphs hatch from overwintered eggs and begin feeding.
 The nymphs reach maturity in two to six weeks.
 Adults feed over the summer and lay eggs in the fall.
-Eggs are white to beige laid in rows between the leaves and main stems of plants.
+Eggs are white to beige and laid in rows between the leaves and main stems of plants.

 There is commonly one generation of spittlebugs each year.

 Froghoppers and spittlebugs feed on corn, herbs, and some vegetables and fruits.
 They also feed on annual and perennial flowering plants.

 Feeding habits and damage

 Nymphs and adults suck plant sap but they do little if any damage.